Lieser Elementary opened in 1944. It was remodeled in 1952 and partially remodeled in 1992, before transitioning to the site of a preschool program.

 Today, the Lieser Campus is home to nontraditional options in education for students in kindergarten through 12th grade.

-If local voters approve a bond measure in February 2017, this school could be moved to the current site of Marshall Elementary, which would be remodeled.
+Thanks to a bond measure that voters approved in February 2017, this school will be moved to the current site of Marshall Elementary, which will be remodeled.

 The 72-year-old building that houses the Lieser Campus has several facility-related challenges: